-Impact of Coronavirus on College Basketball Recruiting: The NCAA has continued its suspension of all in-person recruiting through August 31; Different rules have been approved for the D2 level.
+Impact of Coronavirus on College Basketball Recruiting: The NCAA has continued its suspension of all in-person recruiting through January 1; D2 and D3 levels have resumed their normal recruiting calendars.
 The NCAA also granted an extra year of eligibility to college seniors.
-The impact of coronavirus on sports is that right now, all recruiting activity is happening online.
+The impact of coronavirus on sports is that right now, most recruiting activity is happening online.
 The timing of when sports will come back is being determined by the state, local and national governing bodies.
 Here is more information on how coronavirus will impact Basketball.
-We’re also sharing survey results from 600+ college coaches, in which we asked how they think COVID-19 will impact recruiting.

 Want to play college basketball?

 There are more than 2,000 colleges, from NCAA Division 1 to NAIA, that offer high school basketball players an opportunity to compete at the next level.
 So, where do we begin?

 Families often find that what they put into the recruiting process is what they’ll get out.
 College coaches simply don’t have the time or budget to see their top prospects compete in person.
 So, to successfully get on a coach’s radar, it takes some work on the student-athlete’s part.
 Recruits need to build a list of realistic schools, create an online profile and highlight video, contact college coaches, and compete in the right camps and tournaments.

 Furthermore, families need to know the criteria that coaches look for in each position and understand the NCAA basketball recruiting rules so they can map out when coaches can contact them and establish relationships from the get-go.

 Plus, outside of athletics, there are several factors that go into making the college decision, such as academics, cost, school size, campus life, etc. That’s why it’s so important for families to be thorough when searching for the right fit.
 This college basketball recruiting guide is designed to help student-athletes at every step of their recruiting journey.